Simone99/EzWh/GUIPrototype.md

 ### Home 2

 ![Home 2](./GUI/Mobile/Home%202.png "Home 2")
 "New Int.
-Order" is a functionality for Employee and Org.Unit only.
+Order" is a functionality for Org.Unit only.

 ### New External Order